THE BEST POWER METER FOR YOU

 Want to move your power meter between your road and gravel bikes?
 A crank arm power meter is your least expensive option.
 Unless you never plan to put your foot down in the dirt or gravel off-road, you don’t want to use road bike pedals.
 Even if you have a Shimano GRX gravel crankset on your gravel bike, it uses the same left crank arm attachment fittings as on Shimano road groupsets.

-* Pedal preference – If you don’t have a strong preference for one of the major road pedal types, power meter pedals from Favero and Garmin will suit you and be the most convenient power meter to move between road bikes.
-Both are based on the Look Keo pedal design and no other road bike pedal power meters currently use Shimano, Speedplay, or other road pedal designs.
+* Pedal preference – If you don’t have a strong preference for one of the major road pedal types, Favero’s power meter pedals based on the Look Keo pedal platform will suit you and be the most convenient power meter to move between road bikes.
+Garmin has just recently introduced a Shimano SPD-SL power meter pedal and Wahoo is developing one based on the Speedplay platform but neither have been thoroughly tested by independent sources I trust or have been through a couple of seasons of field testing.

-If you prefer Shimano or Speedplay to Look, and I rate similar level models from those two brands higher in my review of road bike pedals, then go with a left-side crank arm power meter as the lowest priced option and the next easiest one to move between bikes.
+If you prefer Shimano or Speedplay to Look, and I rate Shimano higher and have had good luck with Speedplay pedals prior to their new owner Wahoo’s update, then go with a left-side crank arm power meter as the lowest priced option and the next easiest one to move between bikes.
 Dual side crank arm and spider power meters are more expensive and take more work to switch from one bike to the next.

-* Model compatibility – Favero Assioma and Garmin Vector road bike power meter pedals can work with any crankset.
+* Model compatibility – Favero Assioma and any power meter pedals work with any crankset.
 There are zero compatibility issues with power meter pedals.

 A majority of enthusiast-level road bikes have Shimano cranksets and most others have those made by SRAM or Campagnolo.
 Both Stages and 4iiii sell Shimano crank arms or cranksets with their power meters installed on them.
 Only Stages sells SRAM and Campy crank arms with power meters pre-installed and only for some of their crank arm models.